SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Planning/Reactive planning.md

-Are planner that reacts to the world changing aroud them.
+Are planner that reacts to the world changing around them.
 They often are very simple and do not plan for future but just react to some conditions (e.g. Thermostat: if degrees are 18 or lower start the heating. if temperature is higher and the heating is on, switch it off)